 Master of Science in IP Management (MSc IPM)

-Commencing August 2017 (Applications has started and will close on 14 February)
+Commencing August 2017 (Applications has closed)

 In today’s knowledge economy, intellectual assets (such as technological information) are economic assets that must be effectively managed in order to unlock their commercial potential for the sustained growth of technology-related businesses.